 To remove the spray arms, hold the arm at the center point, then twist and pull gently.
 It should twist off.

 Look closely at the spray arm(s).
 All the holes should be clean and clear of debris.
 If you see food or dirt in the holes, your spray arm needs to be unclogged.

 If the holes look clean, you may be overloading your dishwasher.
 Washing too many dishes at once or distrubuting them unevenly can also affect the spray arm's ability to distribute water properly.

-If the spray arm doesn’t seem to be the problem, there may be something else causing issues with your dishwasher.
+Need a helping hand?
 Reach out to one of our Remote Assist technicians that can offer a virtual diagnosis and help guide you through the issue!

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.

 HomeX virtual experts will assess your issue (for free!) and can resolve simple problems.